Conditions InDepth: End-stage Renal Disease (ESRD)

-The filters in the kidneys can be damaged from one injury or repeated damage over a long period of time.
+The filters in the kidneys can be damaged from 1 injury or repeated damage over a long period of time.
 Poisoning, severe injury, or sudden intense loss of blood flow can cause sudden loss of healthy kidney tissue.
-This may make stop them from working as they should.
+This may make them stop working as they should.
 However, most kidney disease builds over many years.
-Long term illnesses like diabetes and high blood pressure damage filters in the kidneys.
+Long-term illnesses like diabetes and high blood pressure damage filters in the kidneys.
 The damage builds over time with little to no symptoms until the damage is severe.

 The loss of kidney function in ESRD can cause a number of symptoms throughout the body.
 Problems may include pain, problems with blood cells, high blood pressure, bone problems, heart disease, and fluid buildup.

 Choosing a treatment for kidney failure.
 National Institute of Diabetes and Digestive and Kidney Diseases website.
 Available at: https://www.niddk.nih.gov/health-information/kidney-disease/kidney-failure/choosing-treatment.
 Updated January 2018.
 Accessed July 19, 2019.

 Chronic kidney disease (CKD) in adults.
 EBSCO DynaMed website.
 Available at: https://www.dyname....
 Updated January 18, 2019.
 Accessed July 19, 2019.

 Complications of chronic kidney disease.
 EBSCO DynaMed website.
 Available at: https://www.dyname....
 Updated February 8, 2019.
 Accessed July 19, 2019.

 Murphree DD, Thelen SM.
 Chronic kidney disease in primary care.
 J Am Board Fam Med.
 2010;23(4):542-550.